Samsung Wave 533: Hardware

 The phone has a single-core processor running at 312 MHz.
 There is a base amount of storage of 100 MB, which is upgradable with a 16 GB microSD via the phone's microSD port, allowing for up to 16.1 GB total storage.

 Camera

 The phone has a 3.15 MP (2048 × 1536 4:3) camera, which is centered at the top of the phone.
 The phone can also shoot video at 320p at 15 fps.

 Battery

 The phone has a rechargeable 1200 mAh lithium-ion battery, which allows for 1090 hours of standby time or 14 hours of talk time (both measured while connected to a 2G network).
 The phone can be charged via micro USB.

 Connectivity

 The phone has WiFi 4, Bluetooth 3.0, Stereo FM Radio, A-GPS, and a microUSB 2.0 port.
 It has 2G connectivity and can tap into GSM frequency bands 850/900/1800/1900.

 Operating system

-The phone has Bada OS 1.1 pre-installed, with continued support until Bada OS 2.0.
-TouchWiz 3.0 provides a user interface for phone interaction.
+The phone has Bada OS 1.1 pre-installed, featuring the TouchWiz 3.0 user interface.
+While Samsung initially announced that all Wave-series smartphones would receive an update to Bada OS 2.0, the Wave 533 was ultimately excluded from the full 2.0 upgrade due to hardware limitations, such as its 312 MHz single-core processor.

+Instead, Samsung released a modified "Value Pack" firmware update based on Bada 1.1.
+This update backported several Bada 2.0 visual elements, including an updated user interface layout, refreshed application shortcuts, and minor performance optimizations, without upgrading the core operating system architecture.